 The Project will involve the construction, commissioning and operation of a wind farm with up to 65 wind turbine generators and associated ancillary infrastructure to support a generating capacity of up to 420 megawatts.

 Once constructed, and with the backing of ENGIE’s local and global expertise in renewable energy, the Hills of Gold Wind Farm will supply up to 1,000 gigawatt hours per annum, the equivalent energy to power 182,000 average Australian homes.

 Key highlights of the Project:

-Construction of the Project is expected to start in early 2022
+Construction of the Project is expected to start in mid-2022

-About 30 permanent jobs and 50 indirect jobs when operational, including the opportunity to develop new skills in the region within the growing renewable energy industry
+About 28 permanent jobs and 50 indirect jobs when operational, including 16 local positions, with the opportunity to develop new skills in the region within the growing renewable energy industry